DNVIC/archipelago-sm64hacks/README.md

+# NOTE: Use and discussion of this apworld (unfortunately) is not allowed anymore in the main archipelago server.
+Please join [this one](https://discord.gg/Nu4X9gmGDR) instead, if you want help, or just want to share a json file

 My little archipelago world for (most) Super Mario 64 Romhacks.
 Currently shuffles keys, stars, caps, and cannons throughout the worlds

 ## How to use this world: